 By Cleo Vivas-Rojas

-After my first immersive art experience, I realized something important: what I had stepped into wasn’t just an exhibit — it was an entirely different way of experiencing the city.
+Van Gogh opened the door, then I realized something important: what I had stepped into wasn’t just an exhibit — it was an entirely different way of experiencing the city.

 New York is full of museums and exhibitions, and I love them deeply.
 But during the colder months — when the wind cuts through your coat and walking five blocks feels like an expedition — exploring indoor activities becomes especially appealing.
 Not just places to visit, but spaces you can truly step into.